 1. Definition and Purpose

-The zero-waste challenge is a commitment to reduce your waste generation to as close to zero as possible over a specified period.
-This involves evaluating your consumption patterns and adopting more sustainable practices.
+The zero waste challenge is a commitment to reducing waste as much as possible over a specific period.
+This involves analyzing your consumption habits, replacing disposable items with sustainable alternatives, and minimizing landfill waste.

 The duration of the zero-waste challenge can vary based on your goals.
 You can start with a shorter timeframe, such as 30 days, or extend the challenge for a deeper understanding of sustainable living.

-• 3 Months or More: For those ready to fully embrace zero-waste living.
+- 3 Months or More: For those committed to long-term zero-waste living.

 To make your zero-waste challenge successful, it’s important to set achievable goals.
 Start by identifying specific targets and gradually incorporate sustainable habits into your daily routine.